My Chef’s Apron

 Recipe FAQs

-Can I adjust the spices of this Dutch Oven Shredded Beef Chuck Roast?
+Can I Adjust the Spices in This Beef Chuck Roast?

 Yes!
 Feel free to tweak the recipe by using Mexican spices instead and adding more chili powder.
 But I hope you give this tested beef chuck recipe with its flavorful spices a try first.